Banking System

 Community Bank

 The community bank is where community participants maintain their personal checking and savings accounts.
-In addition, the community bank gives loans at 4–7% interest to community agencies and mature participant businesses for things like tooling and fixtures, leasehold improvements, work in progress, finished inventory, and accounts receivable.
+In addition, the community bank gives loans an interest to community agencies and mature participant businesses for things like tooling and fixtures, leasehold improvements, work in progress, finished inventory, and accounts receivable.